 3. Her baby is less then 6 months old.
 At 6 months the baby will be introduced to solids, thus resulting in less breastfeeding sessions, and less breast stimulation.

 Use of LAM method gives you a 2% chance of getting pregnant.
 However when any one of these criteria changes, then it is strongly recommended to begin using another form of birth control.
 Some families prefer to use a barrier method such as a condom or diaphragm.
-Others choose to use spermicides or gels.
-One of the more effective methods is a Progesterone Only Pill, also known as the mini pill.
-This is a birth control pill that can be taken safely while the mother is still breastfeeding.
-It works along with the body’s natural lactation hormones to suppress pregnancy.
-However once you stop breastfeeding you should resume the regular strength combination pill that contains estrogen as well.
-It is true that introducing a birth control pill can have a slight effect on your milk supply.
-At first your supply may drop briefly, but should return to it’s normal volume in a few days with proper stimulation.
+One of the more effective methods is a Progesterone Only Pill, also known as the mini pill, however I strongly urge you to consider this method with caution as the progesterone hormone will effect your milk supply.
+Many mothers report a significant decrease in their supply once taking any form of birth control pills, including the mini pill.
+Yes the medication itself is safe to pass into breast milk which is why your OB suggested it is safe, however…it doesn’t always help your supply.
+Most likely it will take a hit.
+It works along with the body’s natural lactation hormones to suppress pregnancy, but the hormones often conflict.
+Once you stop breastfeeding you should resume the regular strength combination pill that contains estrogen as well.
+At first your supply may drop briefly, but should return to it’s normal volume in a few days with proper stimulation, and I do recommend taking a good herbal galactagogue such as the products from www.legendairymilk.com.
 Regular strength birth control pills can have an effect on the volume and taste of the breast milk which is one reason why it is recommend to use a Progesterone Only Pill while lactating.
 Discuss your birth control options with your doctor to find the best fit for your family.

 Oxytocin, also known as the “love hormone” is quite possibly one of the most important hormones in a woman’s body.
 It is what is released to start contractions in labor, it is also the hormone that is released with nipple stimulation to signal the body’s milk ejection reflex.
 However, more importantly it is the hormone that is released when a woman experiences an orgasm.
 The milk ejection reflex is a rather strong reflex.
 When a woman’s milk lets down, it doesn’t just trickle out from the breast, it sprays out like a shower head!
 During sex, when a woman has an orgasm or her nipples are stimulated, your milk will let down and may spray in places you weren’t expecting.
 All this to say, unless you want to give your partner a milk bath, I would wear a bra during intercourse!
 Just part of the sisterhood saving you from a potentially embarrassing moment in your relationship!

 Reviving your sex life is a vital key to sustaining a strong relationship bond with each other.
+However, keep in mind sex comes in all sorts of forms and fashions.
 When you two are communicating well, are connected well, you will work more as a team and be better parents as a result.
 So keep a sense of humor, talk things out with your partner, but more importantly have fun with each other.
 Parenting can be a difficult journey, but it shouldn’t put a damper on some of the more exciting moments in your life.
 Enjoy each moment, and take it one happy step at a time!